hubiquitus-old/hubiquitus4w8/doc/Datamodel.md

 * ref : Refers to another hMessage msgid.
 Provide a mechanism to do correlation between messages.
 * type : Type of the message payload.
 * priority : Message priority.
 If UNDEFINED, priority lower to 0.
 Mandatory.
 Can be filled by hApi.
-* relevance : Define is the message is persistent.
-If true, the message is not persistent.
-True by defaut.
+* persistent : Define if the message is persistent.
+If true, the message is not persistent. false by defaut.
 * location : The geographical location to which the message refer.
 See HLocation below.
 * author : Author's id of this message.
 * publisher : Publisher id.
 Mandatory.
 Can be filled by hApi.